In shift, RRHA to postpone plan to resume evictions for at least a month

 Commissioner Barrett Hardiman said the board should have more input on the agency’s approach before it resumes evictions.

-Households that are behind on rent can check their eligibility for rental assistance here
+Households that are behind on rent can check their eligibility for rental assistance at dmz1.dhcd.virginia.gov/RMRPEligibility.

 (804) 649-6734